Edmond Noel: Political career

-When Noel entered politics, he was elected first to the Mississippi House of Representatives and later as a district attorney.
+In 1881, Noel was elected to a seat in the Mississippi House of Representatives.
+In 1887, he was elected as a district attorney.

 In 1890 the Democratic-dominated legislature passed a new constitution with provisions that disenfranchised most African Americans by raising barriers to voter registration.
 White Democrats maintained this exclusion of blacks from politics through much of the 1960s in the state.
 These actions crippled the Republican Party in the state, whose members had been primarily made up of newly enfranchised African-American freedmen after the Civil War.